msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **Smart scene linkage**

  In SmartLife the 'smart scene' management is not exactly user-friendly.
-Using OpenAPI can help.
 In particular, I noticed the following problems:

 *  Sometimes it is very difficult to set a parameter value (for example a countdown trigger to 70140, try yourself) using the very poor APP user interface.
 This issue is present in quasi-all numerical smart scene parameters with a large range.<br>Tuya said: "_The device and device function options in the smart scene linkage (Automation/Tap-to-Run) are set by the product manufacturer and cannot be changed by us..._".
 This is true, but partial.
 My answer to Tuya: "_for the smart scenes, which is a plus of Tuya and does not directly affect the manufacturer device, many manufacturers have used the default U.I. proposed by_ Tuya IoT Development Platform _and THIS IS the problem, because Tuya offers only one default interface for all numerical ranges_".

 *  When a device changes ID (for re-connection or replacement) all the smart scenes connected to that device are "unavailable" (ok).
 As a result, users have to change the automation by manually re-entering SmartLife with all the data or conditions for the new device, when a simple ID replacement would suffice.
 This can be really frustrating.

-> In conclusion, from an open-strategy perspective, it is beneficial to create a new optional communication channel using OpenAPI in TuyaDAEMON, to be used only in essential cases, to minimize the TuyaDAEMON's dependences on the evolution and strategy of Tuya Cloud.
+> In conclusion, from an open-strategy perspective, it is beneficial to create in TuyaDAEMON a new optional communication channel for OpenAPI, to be used only in essential cases, to minimize the TuyaDAEMON's dependences on the evolution and strategy of Tuya Cloud.

 ### core_OPENAPI custom device (preliminary)
   A custom device, **core_OPENAPI** implements the TuyaDAEMON extension to OpenAPI (work in progress), with the following objectives:

 - Complete the access to/from Tuya devices, potentially setting/getting all available data to/from the Tuya Cloud.
-- Extend the TuyaDAEMON/Tuya Cloud collaboration in areas (space, groups, automation, etc.) application-related.
+- Extend the TuyaDAEMON/Tuya Cloud collaboration in areas (space, groups, smart scenes, etc.) application-related.
 - Use and implementation of core_OPENAPI must be minimal, optional, and complete (all API must be callables).
-- Minimal minds that API URL construction and the map code <=> DP are user-local, defined in call parameters, and not global: this is to exclude heavy global.alldevices extensions.
+- Minimal minds that API URL construction and the map code <=> DP are user-local, defined in call parameters, and not global: this is to exclude heavy `global.alldevices` extensions.

 **Specifications**

-   The new device OPENAPI automatically gets and refreshes the token, and exposes only one property and two new [pseudoDP](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#pseudodp),  usable on any real/virtual tuyaDEAMON device (not on custom (fake) devices, not handled by Tuya Cloud):
+   The new device OPENAPI automatically gets and refreshes the token, and exposes only one property and two new [pseudoDP](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#pseudodp).
+The `pseudoDP` are usable on any real/virtual tuyaDEAMON device (not on custom (fake) devices, not handled by Tuya Cloud):

 - **callAPI DP**:   Allows calls to any API, so the input data must be complete.
      - Input